e-gun/HipparchiaGoServer/INSTRUCTIONS/fyi/README.md

 ```

-### some vectorless selftest times
+### some vectorless and vector selftest times

-* 91s on 8 cores of apple silicon (m1) virtualizing rocky linux
-* 111s on 6 cores of apple silicon (m1) virtualizing rocky linux
-* 113s on 6 cores of an intel 9900k running a virtualized ubuntu
-* 147s on 6 cores of apple silicon (m1) virtualizing freebsd13 w/ zfs
-* 101 on 6 cores of apple silicon (m1) virtualizing macos
-* 232s on 6 cores of an intel 9900k running a virtualized windows 10
-* 349s on a mac mini 2018
-* 483s on 6 cores of apple silicon (m1) virtualizing windows 11 arm
-* 1144s (ouch) on a 2017 MacBook w/ 1.3GHz Core i5
+* apple m1 chip and 20 workers on macOS: 38s / 140s
+* intel i9-9900K and 8 workers on FreeBSD: 52s / 217s
+* ryzen 9600x with 12 workers on Windows 11: 63s / 125s
+* ryzen 9600x with 12 workers on Ubuntu: 30s / 99s

+there is a hefty Windows tax...

 ### self-test: how many cores is enough?

 Some individual tests split well over multiple workers.
 Some do not.
 And even then, more cores helps until it does not.

 Note that 20 cores can be slower than 12 in some (fast-to-finish) tests.
 And more cores barely matters after 6
 for vector tests.
 The lemmata tests yield the major differences.
 Diminishing returns start to hit hard around 7 cores.
 Real gains stop around 14 cores in every case.
+It looks like I/O speed can leave the cores starved for data.

 The default setting is `use all cores`, but many people can safely dial this back.